- 4-Minute Article

 Drawing money from traditional IRAs and 401(k) accounts generally will increase current taxable income.
 But remember, withdrawals of taxable amounts are subject to ordinary income tax.
 Withdrawals made before age 59½ may also be subject to a 10% federal income tax penalty.

-This allows funds in tax-free accounts, like Roth IRAs, the longest possible time to continue growing, offering the highest level of future tax-free income.
-It’s important to consider your specific accounts, including for a Roth IRA account whether a distribution qualifies for non-taxable treatment.
+This allows funds in accounts that can provide tax-free withdrawals, such as a Roth IRAs, the longest possible time to potentially grow and may offer a higher level of future tax-free income.
+It's important to review your account specific details with a tax or financial professional to help determine whether a distribution qualifies for non-taxable treatment.

 Exceptions to This Strategy